 The linearized gap equation, valid close to $T_c$, is $\Delta_{\boldsymbol{k}} = -\sum_{\boldsymbol{k}'} \bar{V}_{\boldsymbol{k}\boldsymbol{k}'} \Delta_{\boldsymbol{k}'} \chi_{\boldsymbol{k}'}(T_c).$ The symmetrized interaction $\bar{V}_{\boldsymbol{k}\boldsymbol{k}'} = (V_{\boldsymbol{k}\boldsymbol{k}'} - V_{\boldsymbol{k},-\boldsymbol{k}'}- V_{-\boldsymbol{k},\boldsymbol{k}'}+ V_{-\boldsymbol{k},-\boldsymbol{k}'})/2$ is the only part that contributes in the gap equation.
 The sum over $\sum_{\boldsymbol{k}'}$ runs over the full first Brillouin zone (1BZ), while the main contributions are expected from the region close to the FS where $\chi_{\boldsymbol{k}'}(T_c) = \tanh(|\epsilon_{\boldsymbol{k}'}|/2k_B T_c)/2|\epsilon_{\boldsymbol{k}'}|$ is peaked.
 Hence, a solution of the gap equation requires turning the sum into an integral, and then approximating the integral with adaptive integration involving a denser grid of points close to the FS.

-In general, one expects that the Coulomb repulsion is active in the entire electron bandwidth, while the phonon-mediated attraction is only active in a small energy window around the FS given by the maximum phonon energy $\omega_D$.
+In general, one expects that the Coulomb repulsion is active in the entire electron bandwidth, while the main contribution from the phonon-mediated attraction occurs in a small energy window around the FS given by the maximum phonon energy $\omega_D$.
 Then, the Coulomb repulsion has only a weak effect on the critical temperature, quantified by the Morel-Anderson pseudopotential \cite{Bogoliubov1958, Morel1962Anderson}.
 This applies to isotropic $s$-wave pairing.
 However, the general idea survives more complicated interactions and unconventional, momentum-dependent gaps.
-The gap from phonons alone is $p_x+ip_y$-wave \cite{Maeland2025Jun}.
-By solving the gap equation including Coulomb interaction in the full 1BZ, we find that the gap is $p_x+ip_y$-wave close to the FS, while at momenta outside $|\epsilon_{\boldsymbol{k}}| < \omega_D$ the gap is $-p_x-ip_y$-wave.
-Hence, the gap takes advantage of the Coulomb repulsion between regions close to the FS and regions farther from the FS by changing the sign of the gap.
-The critical temperature is weakly affected while the suppression of the gap in the center of the Fermi arcs is enhanced \cite{Suppl}.
+The gap from phonons alone is $p_x+\mathrm{i}p_y$-wave in our case \cite{Maeland2025Jun}.
+By solving the gap equation including Coulomb interaction in the full 1BZ, we find that the gap is $p_x+\mathrm{i}p_y$-wave close to the FS, while at momenta outside $|\epsilon_{\boldsymbol{k}}| < \omega_D$, the gap is $-p_x-\mathrm{i}p_y$-wave.
+Hence, the gap takes advantage of the Coulomb repulsion between regions close to the FS and regions farther from the FS by changing sign radially \cite{Suppl}.